gardenofegan/northdearbornpantry-hugo/site/content/about/_index.md

 ---
 # Pantry Overview

 The North Dearborn Pantry is a not-for-profit corporation consisting of a Board of Directors (currently 11), a director and approximately 150 volunteers.
-Patrons of the Pantry are residents of North Dearborn County - Jackson, Kelso, Logan, Harrison, York and Miller Townships.
+Patrons of the pantry are residents of North Dearborn County - Jackson, Kelso, Logan, Harrison, York and Miller Townships.

-The Pantry provides food and clothing for adults and children, holiday food distribution, "Giving Tree" program at Christmas, summer kid's snack packs, and Back to School backpacks.
+The pantry provides food and clothing for adults and children, holiday food distribution, "Giving Tree" program at Christmas, summer kid's snack packs, and Back to School backpacks.

 Our all-volunteer organization accomplished the following: